Julia Greeley

 Julia Greeley, OFS (c.
-1833-48 – 7 June 1918), was an African-American philanthropist and Catholic convert.
+1833-48 – 7 June 1918), was an American philanthropist and Catholic convert.
 An enslaved woman later freed by the US government, she is known as Denver's "Angel of Charity" because of her aid to countless families in poverty.
-Her cause for canonization was opened by Archbishop Samuel J. Aquila in 2016.
+Her cause for beatification was opened by Archbishop Samuel J. Aquila in 2016.

 Biography

 Slavery

 Greeley was born into slavery in Hannibal, Missouri.
 At the age of five, her right eye was injured by a slave master as he was whipping her mother.
 This disfigurement remained with Greeley the rest of her life.
 She became referred to as "one-eyed Julia".

 In 1865, Greeley was freed during the American Civil War, though not by the Emancipation Proclamation (as Missouri was a border state and had to enact its own emancipation laws after the fact).

-Greeley moved to Denver and in 1879 became a cook and nanny to Julia Pratte Dickerson of St. Louis, a widow who would later marry William Gilpin—who had been appointed by President Abraham Lincoln as the first territorial Governor of Colorado.
+Greeley moved to Denver and in 1879 became a cook and nanny to Julia Pratte Dickerson of St. Louis, a widow who would later marry William Gilpin – who had been appointed by President Abraham Lincoln as the first territorial Governor of Colorado.